placesDAO/places-contracts/README.md

 # 🚶‍♀️ Walkthrough

 The core `Places.sol` contract is immutable and can not be modified in order to maintain it's address.
 It communicates with a `PlacesDescriptor` contract which generates the svg on chain for the ERC-721 tokenURI.
-The `PlacesProvider` contract maintains a variety of "drop" contracts that share on chain information about places and communicate that to `Places.sol`.
+The `PlacesProvider` contract maintains a variety of "drop" contracts that share on chain information about places and communicate that back.

 # 📍 Places